-8 Confessions of an Introvert Living in a World Made for Extroverts
+8 Confessions of an Extreme Introvert

 An introvert makes some heartfelt confessions.

-Confessions of an Introvert
+Confessions of an Extreme Introvert

 2. I love being alone but I hate the loneliness.